 - Super Bowl 52 will take place in Minneapolis.
 The kick-off time is 8 PM ET on Sunday, 4th of February 2018.

 - The Super Bowl will be broadcast on Fox and Fox Deportes.

-- This is the third time Houston will host the Super Bowl, the first being in 1974 and more recently in 2004.
+- This is the first time Minneapolis will host the Super Bowl in 26 years!

-- Lady Gaga will be the headline act at the Super Bowl Half Time Show after singing “The Star-Spangled Banner” at Super Bowl 50.
+- Justin Timberlake will be the headline act at the Super Bowl Half Time Show.

 Watch Super Bowl and NFL Playoffs: Conclusion